Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Materials and Methods

 \subsection{Equilibration}

 NAMD was used for all simulations in this study \citep{Phillips2005}.
-In addition to the modeled system, for equilibration we generated a file with a fixed $\alpha$-carbon backbone; this was accomplished by setting $\beta = 1$.
-Further, we generated a file with fixed $\alpha$-carbon atoms at residues 41-92 (numbered linearly, in this case, starting at 1 for the first amino acid as was required for VMD) in the hTfR1.
-The second file was used to affix a harmonic restraint thus preventing any unfolding due to system reduction.
-More importantly, the harmonic restraint allowed the protein complex to equilibrate while preventing any drift from its predefined orientation.
+In addition to the modeled system, for equilibration we generated a configuration file that fixed the $\alpha$-carbon backbone.
+This was accomplished by setting the B-factor column to 1 for the fixed atoms and to zero for all other atoms.
+Further, we generated a configuration file with fixed $\alpha$-carbon atoms at residues 41-92 (numbered linearly, in this case, starting at 1 for the first amino acid as was required for NAMD) in the hTfR1.
+The second file was used to affix a harmonic restraint, thus preventing any unfolding due to system reduction.
+More importantly, the harmonic restraint allowed the protein complex to equilibrate while preventing any drift from its predefined position; the restraint did not constrain the structure of each protein, or the relative position or orientation of the two proteins to each other.
 Finally, we calculated the system center and dimensions for use in molecular dynamics settings.
+The exact NAMD configuration files are available on github (https://github.com/clauswilke/MACV\_SMD).

-We used the Charmm27 \citep{Brooks1983} all atom force field.
+We used the Charmm27 \citep{Brooks1983} all-atom force field.
 The initial system temperature was set to 310K.
-Several typical MD settings were used including switching and cutoff; in addition, we used a 2 femtosecond time step with rigid bonds (the exact configuration is provided in the supplement).
+Several typical MD settings were used including switching and cutoff distances (see provided configuration files).
+In addition, we used a 2 femtosecond time step with rigid bonds.
 We used periodic boundary conditions with the particle mesh ewald (PME) method of computing full system electrostatics outside of the explicit box.
-Furthermore, we used a group pressure cell, flexible box, and langevin piston during equilibration.
-Finally, a harmonic restraint (called harmonic constraint in VMD) was set as stated previously.
+Furthermore, we used a group pressure cell, flexible box, langevin barostat, and lavegin thermostat during equilibration.
+A harmonic restraint (called harmonic constraint in VMD) was set as stated previously.

-To start the simulation, the langevin piston was switched off and the system was minimized for 1000 steps.
+To start the simulation, the barostat was switched off and the system was minimized for 1000 steps.
 Next, the fixed backbone was released, and the system was minimized for an additional 1000 time steps.
 Subsequently, the system was released into all-atom molecular dynamics for 3000 steps.
-Finally, the langevin piston was turned on and the system was simulated for 2 ns (1,000,000 steps) of chemical time.
-For each mutant, twenty independent replicates were run with an identical protocol.
+Finally, the langevin barostat was turned on and the system was simulated for 2 ns (1,000,000 steps) of chemical time.
+For each mutant, twenty independent equilibration replicates were run with an identical protocol.